EXL/2048/doc/NotesMotoEZX.md

 Porting 2048 Game to EZX Platform
 =================================

 To create correct Makefiles, the configuration file of the `tmake` utility needs to be patched.
-See [2048-EZX/ReadMe.md](../2048-EZX/ReadMe.md) document for patching and general building information.
-The 2048-EZX project contains a ready-to-build and fixed Makefile already, so the patching step can be skipped.
+See this document for patching information and [2048-EZX/ReadMe.md](../2048-EZX/ReadMe.md) document for general building information.
+The 2048-EZX project contains a ready-to-build and fixed Makefiles already, so the patching step can be skipped.

 ## Task List